crewstyle/OlympusZeus/README.md

 array(
     'type' => 'list',
     'contents' => array(
-        'Just admit it:',
+        'Just admit it:', //first list item
-        'this is the best',
-        'Wordpress Theme Options Framework :)',
+        'this is the best', //second list item 'Wordpress Theme Options Framework :)', //etc.
-        'Thanks to Take a Tea :D'
+        'Thanks to Take a Tea :D' //...
     )
 )
 ```